What You Didn't

 Because both the FDA and the USDA currently don't regulate long-term shelf life claims, several companies in our industry are making claims they just can't keep up to.
 The fact is that if your water is bacteria free and the packaging on the outside can endure the stresses of time, your water can't go bad.

-Just look at the water packaged in soldered tin (not steel) cans that were dipped in enamel during World War II.
-Because the water was pressure cooked in the can (killing all the bacteria), and the can was seamless (not allowing bacteria to get back into the water), the water is still bacteria free and good to drink even 50-70 years later.
+Just look at the water packaged in soldered tin (not steel or aluminum) cans that were dipped in enamel during World War II.
+Because the water was pressure cooked in the can (killing all the bacteria), and the can was seamless (bacteria couldn't get back into the water), the water is still bacteria free and good to drink even 50-70 years later.

 Does Puravai come with a warranty?